Documentation

 The Admin.
 Panel links to a SiteConfig object, and this object contains the following three properties:

-- Email: The e-mail address site submissions are sent to
+- Email: The e-mail address contact form submissions are sent to

-- Blog Enabled: When enabled, a Blog link will be added to your site's navigation
+- Blog Enabled: When enabled, a Blog link will be added to the site's navigation

-- Calendar Enabled: When enabled, a Calendar link will be added to your site's navigation
+- Calendar Enabled: When enabled, a Calendar link will be added to the site's navigation

 When a site is first created, we automatically set Email to the contact e-mail address we use to correspond with you.
 We also default Blog Enabled and Calendar Enabled to disabled.
 All three values can be updated by the site owner when they first log into the Admin.
 Panel.